michael-rubel/livewire-best-practices/README.md

 ---
 ### 📈 Use lazy loading
-Instead of blocking the page render until your data is ready, you can create a placeholder using the [lazy loading](https://livewire.laravel.com/docs/lazy) technique so your UI will feel more responsive.
+Instead of blocking the page render until your data is ready, you can create a placeholder using the [lazy loading](https://livewire.laravel.com/docs/lazy) technique to make your UI more responsive.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/lazy-loading.md)

 ---
 ### 🔗 Entangle
-You can sync your data with the backend using [@entangle](https://livewire.laravel.com/docs/upgrading#entangle) directive.
-This way the model will be updated instantly on the frontend, and the data would persist server-side after the network request reach the server.
+Sync your data with the backend using [@entangle](https://livewire.laravel.com/docs/upgrading#entangle) directive.
+This way the model will be updated instantly on the frontend, and the data will persist server-side after the network request reaches the server.
 It dramatically improves the user experience on slow devices.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/entangle.md)